Horatio Nelson, 1st Viscount Nelson: Return to England

-The Mediterranean

 Hunting the French

 Nelson passed through the Straits of Gibraltar, and took up position off Toulon, by 17 May, but his squadron was dispersed and blown southwards by a strong gale which struck the area, on 20 May.
 While the British were battling the storm, Napoleon had sailed with his invasion fleet under the command of Vice Admiral François-Paul Brueys d'Aigalliers.
 Nelson, having been reinforced with a number of ships from St Vincent, went in pursuit.

 Nelson began searching the Italian coast for Napoleon's fleet, but was hampered by a lack of frigates that could operate as fast scouts.
 Napoleon had already arrived at Malta and, after a show of force, secured the island's surrender.
 Nelson followed him there, but by the time he arrived, the French had already left.
 After a conference with his captains, he decided Napoleon's most likely destination now was Egypt and headed for Alexandria.
 However, upon Nelson's arrival, on 28 June, he found no sign of the French.
 Dismayed, he withdrew and began searching to the east of the port.
 During this time, on 1 July, Napoleon's fleet arrived in Alexandria and landed their forces unopposed.
 Brueys anchored his fleet in Aboukir Bay, ready to support Napoleon, if required.

 Nelson, meanwhile, had crossed the Mediterranean again, in a fruitless attempt to locate the French, and returned to Naples to re-provision.
 When he again set sail, his intentions were to search the seas off Cyprus, but he decided to pass Alexandria again for a final check.
 Along the way, his force found and captured a French merchant ship, which provided the first news of the French fleet: they had passed south-east of Crete a month prior—heading to Alexandria.
 Nelson hurried to the port, but again found it empty of the French.
 Searching along the coast, he finally discovered the French fleet in Aboukir Bay, on 1 August 1798.